Today (American TV program): Today All Day

-On July 15, 2020, NBC launched Today All Day, a digital extension of Today which is a streaming video channel on the program's website and Peacock.
-It features blocks of soft news and lifestyle segments drawn from the program, as well as original content hosted by the program's personalities.
-NBC plans to eventually widen its distribution via third-party internet TV services in addition to its own.
+On July 15, 2020, NBC launched Today All Day, a free ad-supported streaming television (FAST) channel featuring blocks of soft news and lifestyle segments from Today, as well as original content hosted by the program's personalities.
+The channel launched on Peacock and the Today website, with plans to also offer it via other FAST providers.

 Former

 Later Today

 On September 7, 1999, NBC launched Later Today, a talk show that was intended to air immediately following the then two-hour Today.
 Replacing Leeza (which would continue in first-run syndication for one more year) on the network's morning schedule, Later Today was hosted by Jodi Applegate, Florence Henderson and Asha Blake.
-The program was cancelled on August 11, 2000, due to lackluster ratings; it was replaced two months later by the third hour of Today, later known as Today's Take.
+The program was canceled on August 11, 2000, due to lackluster ratings; it was replaced two months later by the third hour of Today, later known as Today's Take.